guildai/guild.ai/include/guide-init-project-env.md

 cd $PROJECT
 ```

-Use the [guild init](cmd:init) command to initialize a Guild
+Use the [init](cmd:init) command to initialize a Guild environment:
-environment:

 ``` command
 guild init
 ```

-Guild prompts you before initialzing the environment.
-It prepares to
-initialize an environment in the project `env` directory using the
+Guild prompts you before initialzing the environment in the project
-default Python runtime and TensorFlow version for your system.
+`env` directory with the default Python runtime and TensorFlow version
+for your system.

 Press `Enter` to confirm.

 Guild creates a new Python virtual environment in the project
-directory under env.
-The env project directory contains the Python
+directory under `env`, which contains the Python runtime, installed
-runtime, installed Python packages, and the project’s Guild home,
+Python packages, and project [Guild home](term:guild-home).
-which contains runs generated when the environment is active.

-An environment must be activated using the operation system `source`
+A project environment must be activated using the operation system
-command.
+`source` command.

 Activate the project environment: